Arronk/My-Coding-Journey/LogR2.md

 Trying to get my head around the header info files in Whodunit.
 Struggling a bit with understanding the numbers as nothing seems to line up.
 I'm sure it will click over the weekend though.

+## Day 3: 21.07.2018

+### Progress: Completed Whodunit but I still need to submit in the morning

+Once i'd wrapped my head around it properly it was just a few lines of code to deal with.
+Will submit in the morning once I get some feedback off Discord on what I actually need to submit.